NetApp/trident/docs/docker/use/volumes.rst

 Managing volumes
 ################

-Creating and consuming storage from ONTAP, SolidFire, and/or E-Series systems is easy with Trident.
-Simply use the standard ``docker volume`` commands with the nDVP driver name specified when needed.
+Creating and consuming storage from ONTAP, SolidFire, E-Series systems and the Cloud Volumes Service is easy with Trident.
+Simply use the standard ``docker volume`` commands with the Trident driver name specified when needed.

 Create a Volume
 ---------------